-When you connect an IEEE 1394 device to the TV network and power it on, the new device automatically announces its presence.
-This process is called device discovery and can take up to one minute.

-Some non-audio/video or incompatible IEEE 1394 devices, such as personal computers (PCs), may not announce their presence to the TV.
-The TV is not able to show these devices in the Device Selection menu.
-They can, however, coexist and are still available to other devices on the IEEE 1394 network that are compatible with these non-audio/video devices.
+When an IEEE 1394 device is connected into the TV network and is powered On, the new device will automatically announce its presence.
+This process is called device discovery and can take up to 1 minute.
+Some non-audio/video or non-compatible IEEE 1394 devices, such as Personal Computers (PCs), may not announce their presence to the TV.
+The TV will not be able to show these devices in the Device Selection menu, however, they can coexist and will still be available to other devices on the IEEE 1394 network that are compatible with these non-audio/video devices.